How do bed bugs move around?

 Heat treatment is a specialized process.
-You have to have special equipment and know how to heat rooms with bed bugs to a high enough temperature.
-If the room doesn't get hot enough, the bed bugs may move to a new, cooler area.
-Heat treatment does not take the place of de-cluttering, cleaning, and ongoing monitoring.
+The rooms with bed bugs are heated to a high temperature with special equipment.
+If the room doesn't get hot enough the bed bugs may move to a new, cooler area.
+Heat treatment doesn't take the place of de-cluttering, cleaning, and ongoing monitoring.

 There are several dogs in Alberta that are trained to inspect for bed bugs.
 There are things you will be asked to do before the dog arrives.
 The dogs can find bed bugs faster than a trained professional.
 The dog and its handler work as a team to detect bed bugs.
 The dog should be trained and certified.

 Wear clothes that aren't infested with bed bugs.

 - Put the clothes you plan to wear in the dryer on the hottest setting for 30 minutes.
 Don't forget your socks, your coat, toque, scarf, and mittens.

 - When you take them out the dryer, give your clothes a shake to loosen any dead bed bugs that may be stuck on them.
 Put the clothes in a plastic bag right away and make sure the bag is tightly sealed.

 - The last thing you'll do before you leave your home is get dressed, so make sure you remember to do everything else beforehand.